 According to Brigham & Houston (2012) dividend policy is a decision about how much current profit will be paid as a replacement dividend from the invested investment and how much is retained for reinvestment in the company.
+Management has the invested investment and how much is retained for reinvestment in the company.
 Management has the responsibility to develop dividend policies and decide whether to pay dividends or not.